Our Team

 Kelly is a licensed mental health counseling associate who works with teens, college students, adults, and couples, helping them to navigate various life challenges, including anxiety, depression, ADHD, relationship issues, life transitions, and grief/loss.
 Using a person-centered, attachment-based, and trauma-informed approach, Kelly collaborates with each client to meet them where they are.
 Kelly aims to create a safe, welcoming, and accepting space for all clients as they work towards finding growth and healing amidst life’s challenges.
 Prior to working in the mental health field, Kelly has years of experience working with college students in a coaching and leadership development capacity.
 Kelly received her Master of Arts in Clinical Mental Health Counseling from Concordia University Irvine.
 To connect with Kelly please email her at [email protected]

-KALA DICKERSON, MFT INTERN
+KALA DICKERSON, LMFTA

-ANGELA EVANS, MHC INTERN
+ANGELA EVANS, LMHCA

-DANIELLE LUHMANN, JD, MHC INTERN
+DANIELLE LUHMANN, JD, LMHCA

 Jennifer received her bachelor’s in Psychology from Lee University then a master’s in Professional Counseling from Liberty University.
 Jennifer worked in community mental health for several years serving children and their families in skill building, behavior modification, and parental coaching.
 Jennifer has worked extensively with children and adults with ADHD, trauma, anxiety, and depression.